CCRP 926.1

 J. The petitioner, in addition to other service requirements, shall mail a copy of the application requesting DNA testing to the Department of Public Safety and Corrections, Corrections Services, office of adult services.
 If the court grants relief under this Article, the court shall mail a copy of the order to the Department of Public Safety and Corrections, Corrections Services, office of adult services.
 The Department of Public Safety and Corrections, Corrections Services, office of adult services, shall keep a copy of all records sent to them pursuant to this Subsection and report to the legislature before January 1, 2003, on the number of petitions filed and the number of orders granting relief.

 K. There is hereby created in the state treasury a special fund designated as the DNA Testing Post-Conviction Relief for Indigents Fund.
 The fund shall consist of money specially appropriated by the legislature.
 No other public money may be used to pay for the DNA testing authorized under the provisions of this Article.
-The fund shall be administered by the Louisiana Public Defender Board.
+The fund shall be administered by the office of the state public defender.
 The fund shall be segregated from all other funds and shall be used exclusively for the purposes established under the provisions of this Article.
 If the court finds that a petitioner under this Article is indigent, the fund shall pay for the testing as authorized in the court order.